SAP-samples/codejam-cap-llm/exercises/10-implement-job-posting-serivce/README.md

 You have all relevant information at hand to construct the template which is getting send to the chat model via the orchestration client.

-👉 Now, create a new orchestration client passing in the required LLM, the template, and the filter:
+👉 Now, create a new orchestration client, passing in the required LLM, template, and filter:

 ```JavaScript
 const filter = buildAzureContentFilter({ Hate: 4, Violence: 4 });